top of page

 Scene 1

-An unaffordable mansion in Piccadilly
+1815, an unaffordable mansion in Piccadilly

-- let’s fly, in a rather large coach with fabulous accoutrements, to Venice!
+B: Rain!
+Damned downpours! - Oh my seasonal depression of sprits!! (kicks fire)Bell - let’s fly, in a rather large coach with fabulous accoutrements, to Venice!

 A: Does it contain mathematical instruments?

-B (somewhat cowed): Well, yes, but oh! the cheerful creatures, whose most sinful deeds are but the overbeating of the heart!
+B(somewhat cowed): Well, yes, but oh! - the cheerful creatures, whose most sinful deeds are but the overbeating of the heart!

-A: (snorts) No Byron, we will stay in and doodle
+A(snorts): No, Byron, we will stay in and doodle

 Knock on door - Hobhouse, returned from France, is shown in

-B (leaping up): My dear H!
+B(leaping up): My dear Hobby!

 A: mmm